whoisdsmith/VAULTSIDIAN/home-mthrfckr/Text Processing/Command-Line-Text-Processing/Gnu_Sed.md

 <br>

-## <a name="n-and-n-commands"></a>n and N commands
+## <a name="n-and-n-commands"></a>n And N Commands

 * These two commands will fetch next line (newline or NUL character separated, depending on options)

 Quoting from [sed manual - common commands](https://www.gnu.org/software/sed/manual/sed.html#Common-Commands) for `n` command

->If auto-print is not disabled, print the pattern space, then, regardless, replace the pattern space with the next line of input.
+> If auto-print is not disabled, print the pattern space, then, regardless, replace the pattern space with the next line of input.
 If there is no more input then sed exits without processing any more commands.

 ```bash
 $ # if line contains 'blue', replace 'e' with 'E' only for following line